Gurwi30/FadedMusicBot/README.md

 3. Put the FadedMusicBot-X.X.X.jar in a folder
 4. Install the start file for your system.
    - Use the start.`bat` for windows
-   - Use the start.`sh` for ubuntu
+   - Use the start.`sh` for ubuntu.
-     !
-If you are using ubuntu you will have to install `screen` ! using `sudo apt-get install screen`
+     - If you are using ubuntu you will have to install `screen` using `sudo apt-get install screen`
 5. Execute the start file, and configure the bot token in the `config.yml` file
 6. Enjoy :)